 At any time during your run you can look at your watch to get your current pace.
 At mile intervals, it will verbally announce the pace of your last mile, as well as your overall time.
 So far so good!

 The Apple Watch Strava app does not show any kind of map of your route while you run.
-Afterwards, it does show a summary, but once you save it, I haven’t found a way to get your splits on your watch after you finish your run (you can get them on the iPhone app).
+Afterward, it does show a summary, but once you save it, I haven’t found a way to get your splits on your watch after you finish your run (you can get them on the iPhone app).
 It would be nice to have these things.

 Also, if you save your run while not in range of your iPhone, you’ll have to sync it manually later.
 So, it’s best to NOT save your workout until your iPhone is nearby.

-While the inaccurate splits are very disturbing, It’s really great to be able to run without having to strap my iPhone onto my arm (where it would always slide down).
-Being able to see my pace has been a game-changer form me and has made me improve my pace from about 10 min/mile to the low 9’s.
+Being able to see my pace has been a game-changer for me and has made me improve my pace from about 10 min/mile to the low 9’s.
 I also really like the voice announcements at every mile.
 For recreational workout use, I’m really glad I got it.